xieweiAlex/hugo_blog/content/post/2022/MBTI-INTJ.md

 I rarely being spontaneous, and I don't like myself being that most of time, I enjoy living in sober and level-headed, I treat everything as an investment, and I aspire to engineer my life and life events as much as I can.
 It might sound cold, but radical rationality is cold (Though I think I'm a warm person).

+# In the end

+## Resources
+I watched [This video](https://www.youtube.com/watch?v=mKKzX-D2-GM) back and forth multiple times, I really appreciate his insights, I can try to regurgitate his ideas and try apply them in my life.